DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/namespaces/podsecurity.md

 ## Configuring Container Group Security Policies for a Namespace

 1. Select the namespace for which you want to configure the container group security policies and navigate to its details page.
-Click on `Configure Policy` on the `Container Group Security Policies` page to enter the configuration page.
+Click `Configure Policy` on the `Container Group Security Policies` page to enter the configuration page.

-2. On the configuration page, click on `Add Policy` to create a new policy.
+2. On the configuration page, click `Add Policy` to create a new policy.
 You will need to specify the security level and security mode.
 The following table provides detailed descriptions of the security levels and security modes.

     | Security Level | Description                                                                                                                                                                     |
     | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |